voxpupuli/puppet-cron/README.md

 ## Installation

-As usual use `puppet module install rmueller-cron` to install it.
+As usual use `puppet module install puppet-cron` to install it.

 ## Usage